programs

 SEE OUR CARE-A-VAN PROGRAM FEATURED ON:

-The Care Strong Project is a branch of our Care-A-Van wellness program.
-Events focus on offering free health screenings, education, and information to those who are less fortunate.
+Care Strong Project wellness events focus on offering free health screenings, education, and information to those who are less fortunate.
 Screenings are made possible by our partners: University Hospitals Department of Family Medicine and the Case Western Reserve University Physician Assistant Program.
 Every person screened receive coupons to spend on fresh produce at the nearby Coit Road Farmers Market.
+Thank you to our program sponsor United HealthCare!

 Throughout the year, we are making monthly visits to the Salvation Army in East Cleveland to provide them with these resources, as well as the Zelma George Shelter Downtown (not open to public).
 Additionally, these free health screenings are offered during Care-A-Van events once a month May-October.